LexiPugh/practice-problems/README.md

 22. Day 53 - January 22nd 2024: [2022 Orders from Analyst Builder](https://github.com/LexiPugh/practice-problems/blob/main/practice_problems/january2024/day53.md)
     - Languages Used: SQL
     - Question Difficulty: Medium
-    - Concepts Covered: Used the INNER JOIN keyword to join two datasets on common columns, filtered by multiple conditions in the WHERE clause, used the YEAR() fuction to extract the year from a date for filtering purposes
+    - Concepts Covered: Used the INNER JOIN keyword to join two datasets on common columns, filtered by multiple conditions in the WHERE clause, used the YEAR() function to extract the year from a date for filtering purposes
 23. Day 54 - January 23rd 2024: [Bad Bonuses from Analyst Builder](https://github.com/LexiPugh/practice-problems/blob/main/practice_problems/january2024/day54.md)
     - Languages Used: SQL
     - Question Difficulty: Medium